 Our values and our willingness to defend those values.

-All in what uh how many square miles are we talking about where all of the one square mile.
+All in, what, how many square miles are we talking about?

 One square mile.

-But I I have to say that in the all the thousands of years of Jerusalem's history and in since and in all the centuries since the rise of the great uh monotheistic religions, Judaism, Christianity, and Islam, the only time that people of these three faiths could worship freely in their respective religious sites has been under Israel's sovereignty.
+But I have to say that in all the thousands of years of Jerusalem's history and in all the centuries since the rise of the great monotheistic religions, Judaism, Christianity, and Islam, the only time that people of these three faiths could worship freely in their respective religious sites has been under Israel's sovereignty.

-Uh you know, the fact is that the only place where those rights are guaranteed and where Christians are guaranteed uh a thriving future is in the state of Israel.
+You know, the fact is that the only place where those rights are guaranteed and where Christians are guaranteed a thriving future is in the state of Israel.

-And today, this year we're marking fifty years of the liberation of Jerusalem and fifty years of religious freedom in this holy city.
+And today, this year, we're marking 50 years of the liberation of Jerusalem and 50 years of religious freedom in this holy city.

-Well, people don't know that uh, you know, of the Israel's eight million citizens, uh over a million, close to a million and a half are actually Arab citizens.
+Well, people don't know that, you know, of Israel's 8 million citizens, over a million, close to a million and a half, are actually Arab citizens.

-And they're probably looking the Middle East, uh, I don't think that's very common to have that kind of freedom.
+And they're probably, look, in the Middle East, I don't think that's very common to have that kind of thing.

 Israel is a genuine democracy.

-Mr. Prime Minister maligned it's maligned terribly, but it is in fact the beacon of uh liberty and human rights in an otherwise uh fairly dark region.
+Mr. Prime Minister, it's maligned terribly, but it is, in fact, a beacon of liberty and human rights in an otherwise fairly dark region.

 I don't disagree with that at all.

-Let me ask you, I thought the best speech, and I've known you for well over two decades of my life now, going back a long time and I've known you when the first time you were prime minister, I've known you since that time, now that you've taken and that you may end up being the longest consecutive serving prime minister in Israeli history following Ben Gurion,
+Let me ask you, I thought the best speech, and I've known you for well over two decades of my life now, going back a long time, and I've known you when the first time you were prime minister.

 It was a horrible deal.